Who is Lesbian, Gay, Bisexual, or Transgender?

 The process of taking a sexual history begins with creating a safe environment.
 As sexual and gender-variant minorities, many LGBT people have faced discrimination and may fear sharing the details of their sexual lives with a healthcare provider.
 To further complicate matters, many healthcare providers may avoid discussing sexuality and sexual orientation details with patients, especially with adolescents, because often physicians do not feel they have the skills needed to address issues of sexual orientation.
 By providing literature in the office relevant to LGBT patients and by displaying positive, reassuring symbols (eg, a rainbow flag or equal sign), physicians can help their patients feel more at ease.
 History forms should include the full range of patient responses and not contain wording that ignores LGBT patients’ lives; such forms could facilitate conversation about sensitive topics.
 Physicians can overcome their own discomfort by routinely taking sexual histories.

 The goal of taking a sexual history is to identify behaviors that can affect a patient’s health.
 Whether a man who has sex with men (MSM) self-identifies as gay or bisexual is important for understanding his social and psychological situation, but less relevant in terms of screening for and treating organic disease processes.
-It is worth prefacing all sexual history taking by informing the patient that the discussion will remain entirely confidential, and that the reason why each question must be answered in full, although the questions may seem too personal and invasive, is so that the physician can provide the ...
+It is worth prefacing all sexual history taking by informing the patient that the discussion will remain entirely confidential, and that the reason why each question must be answered in full, although the questions may seem too personal and invasive, is so that the physician ...